sustrik/ribosome/README.md

 2. However, lines starting with a dot (.) go straight to the output file.
 3. To expand Ruby expressions within dot-style lines use @{expr} construct.

+## How it differs

+Any non-trivial code generating code is hard to read, understand and maintain.
+While most code generating tools do the technical part of the job all right, they fail on the manageability aspect.
+Ribosome tries to address it using following measures:

+- Generated code is properly indented (also think of generating Python code!)
+- No escape sequences or other visual smog in the source.
+- Flexibility in indentation of the source.
+- Colouring support in editors.

 ## Example

 ```